A nasty I of the storm: Ida is 12th I hurricane name retired

 Ida, a category four storm, caused about $55 billion in flooding damage and killed six people in Louisiana when it made landfall, but its heavy rains and flooding killed 49 people in the Mid-Atlantic and Northeast.
 It is the fifth costliest storm in U.S. history behind Hurricanes Katrina, Harvey, Maria and Sandy, all also retired, said National Hurricane Center senior hurricane specialist Daniel Brown, who is on the WMO committee that retires names.

-“This one produced a swath of impacts over really a fairly large portion of the Eastern U.S.,” Brown said Wednesday.
+“This one p roduced a swath of impacts over really a fairly large portion of the Eastern U.S.,” Brown said Wednesday.

 After sloshing through Tennessee, Ida’s fury hit the Northeast with record rainfall and tornadoes.
 Newark, New Jersey, got 8.4 inches (21.7 centimeters) of rain, the most ever in a single day, smashing the old record by 1.5 inches (3.8 inches).
 New York City got rain falling at more than 3 inches per hour.